mario-guerra/mario-guerra.github.io/content/blog/2025-07-21-mlops-for-devs-not-data-scientists/index.md

 ## Monitoring Keeps Your Model on Track 📉

-Keep Your Model on Track with Monitoring 📉

 Monitoring isn’t just about uptime.
 With AI, you need to watch for:

 - **Model drift**: When your model’s predictions get worse over time because the world (or your data) changed.